solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 Each public function in the module with the `#[program]` attribute will be treated as a separate instruction.

-Each instruction function requires a parameter of type `Context` and can optionally include additional function parameters representing instruction data needed by the handler to do the operation inside the instruction function.
+Each instruction function requires a parameter of type `Context` and can include more parameters as needed.
 Anchor will automatically handle instruction data deserialization so that you can work with instruction data as Rust types.

 ```rust
 #[program]